jpadilla/pyjwt/README.md

 ### Not Before Time Claim

-> The nbf (not before) claim identifies the time before which the JWT MUST NOT be accepted for processing.
-The processing of the nbf claim requires that the current date/time MUST be after or equal to the not-before date/time listed in the nbf claim.
-Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-Its value MUST be a number containing a NumericDate value.
+> The "nbf" (not before) claim identifies the time before which the JWT
+> MUST NOT be accepted for processing.
+The processing of the "nbf"
+> claim requires that the current date/time MUST be after or equal to
+> the not-before date/time listed in the "nbf" claim.
+Implementers MAY
+> provide for some small leeway, usually no more than a few minutes, to
+> account for clock skew.
+Its value MUST be a number containing a
+> NumericDate value.
 Use of this claim is OPTIONAL.

 The `nbf` claim works similarly to the `exp` claim above.